markbice/axway-open-docs/content/en/docs/central/build_hybrid_env.md

 - Read [AMPLIFY Central mesh governance overview](/docs/central/hybrid_overview).
 - You will need a basic knowledge of Amazon Web Services (AWS), Amazon EC2 instances, and associated tools.
 - You will need to be familiar with Kubernetes and Helm, including running Helm, kubectl, and kops commands.
+- The AMPLIFY Central Mesh Agents will run on any current Kubernetes version; this page describes the specific details of AWS EC2 deployment.

 ## Objectives